 Crowd management is of extreme importance for one-time-events (e.g., FC Bayern match) as well recurrent gatherings (e.g., U-Bahn stations in the early morning).
+More importantly, the recent pandemic outbreak made contact tracing even more important to mitigate its effect on our society.
 Knowing their flocking patterns allows for optimized resource allocation in real-time.
 Building an efficient solution to this problem is the main goal of this thesis with the concomitant (and inevitable) privacy concerns.

 Building on existing work, this thesis will use 802.11 management frames to passively identify nearby mobile devices.
 Your tasks will be to build, test and evaluate:

 - Time and frequency domain analysis of management frames